Local properties of Schubert Varieties in the Symplectic Grassmannian via a bounded RSK correspondence: An application of the main theorem

-The proof of theorem \ref{t.gr} (as given in \cite{gr}) relies on a bijection between the two combinatorially defined sets $SM^v_w(m)$ and $S^v_w(m)$.
-And this bijection in turn, relies upon a bijection between $SM^{v,v}$ and $T^v$, which is stated in Proposition 4.1 of \cite{gr}.
-Our problem is to prove that the bijection between $SM^{v,v}$ and $T^v$ (as mentioned in Proposition 4.1 of \cite{gr}) is a bounded RSK correspondence.
+Before going to the application, we first need to state Proposition $4.1$ of \cite{gr}, which is given below as Proposition~\ref{prop.4.1}. \begin{prop} There is a bijection between $SM^{v,v}$ and $\widetilde{T^v}$ that respects domination and degree. \end{prop} The proof of Theorem \ref{t.gr} (as given in \cite{gr}) relies on a bijection between the two combinatorially defined sets $SM^v_w(m)$ and $S^v_w(m)$.
+And this bijection in turn, relies upon a bijection between $SM^{v,v}$ and $\widetilde{T^v}$, which is stated in Proposition~\ref{prop.4.1} above.
+The application of the main theorem here is to prove that the bijection between $SM^{v,v}$ and $\widetilde{T^v}$ (as mentioned in Proposition~\ref{prop.4.1} above) is a bounded RSK correspondence.